dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 Copy the vxflexos-config Secret from the CSI Driver for Dell EMC PowerFlex namespace into the namespace where Karavi Observability is deployed.
 Note: The target namespace must exist before executing this command.

-*Example command to copy the secret from the vxflexos namespace to the karavi namespace.*
+*Example command to copy the Secret from the vxflexos namespace to the karavi namespace.*

 ```console
 $ kubectl get secret vxflexos-config -n vxflexos -o yaml | sed 's/namespace: vxflexos/namespace: karavi/' | kubectl create -f -